Women's Orchestra of Auschwitz: Move to Bergen-Belsen

 On 1 November 1944, the Jewish members of the women's orchestra were evacuated by cattle car to the Bergen-Belsen concentration camp in Germany, where there was neither orchestra nor special privileges.
 Three members, Charlotte "Lola" Croner, Julie Stroumsa and Else, were murdered there.
 On 18 January 1945, non-Jewish women in the orchestra, including several Poles, were evacuated to Ravensbrück concentration camp.
 Fénelon was interviewed by the BBC on 15 April 1945, the day of Bergen-Belsen's liberation by British troops, and sang "La Marseillaise" and "God Save the King".

 Books

 The best known publication about the orchestra is Fania Fénelon's memoir, Playing for Time (1977), first published in Paris as Sursis pour l'orchestre (1976).
 The memoir and subsequent TV adaptation assumed an important place in Holocaust scholarship.
 This was a source of frustration to other survivors of the orchestra, who disagreed with Fénelon's representation of the orchestra, particularly her portrayal of Alma Rosé and several other musicians, and the diminishment by Fénelon of their bond and support for one another.
 Fénelon presents Rosé as a cruel disciplinarian and self-hating Jew who admired the Nazis and courted their favor.
 A biography, Alma Rosé: From Vienna to Auschwitz (2000), by Rosé family friend Richard Newman and Karen Kirtley, presents a different picture.

+The most recent book, written to mark the 80th anniversary of the liberation of the camps and published in 2025, is The Women’s Orchestra of Auschwitz: A story of Survival, by Anne Sebba.